 - Reframing what "success" looks like for each of us.
 Sometimes, simply showing up and being present is a win.

-It’s important for each of us to find intentional ways each day to practice the behaviors that are going to sustain us over time.
-When our ability to cope with stress is overloaded or taxed too heavily, we often reach for those things that will give us temporary relief or comfort in the moment.
+When our stress levels are high, we often do things that give us relief or comfort in the moment.
 These aren’t always the things that keep us well and functioning at our best- especially if using things like food, distractions, or alcohol or other drugs becomes the go-to way that we cope when situations or feelings get too tough.
 If you have concerns about your use of alcohol or other drugs to cope, consider reaching out to VCU Rams in Recovery to talk with someone and find support.

 Sometimes life gets overwhelming or hard to deal with on our own.
 It’s okay to ask for help!
 For many of us, that’s the first step in working through difficult experiences toward more positive ones.
 Make a list of people who support you and who you could ask for help.
 Not sure?
 You can check out these VCU Resources to tap into all that we have to offer.

-Remember, students can connect with University Counseling Services during the day or to access after-hours crisis services by calling (804) 828-6200.
+Remember, students can connect with University Counseling Services during the day and access after-hours crisis services by calling (804) 828-6200.

 If we are worried about our fellow Rams, we can also share concerns by contacting the VCU Dean of Students Office.